Build Your Own Edge Microvisor Toolkit#

 Preparing the files

-Navigate to user home directory.
+Navigate to user home directory and create your SPEC file:

-cd
+cd touch helloworld.spec

+nano helloworld.specCopy the example below into the file.
 It will create a simple hello world RPM package, which will include a bash script that prints “Hello, world!”.

 Name: helloworld Version: 1.0 Release: 1%{?dist} Summary: Simple Hello World script License: MIT URL: https://example.com/helloworld Source0: helloworld-1.0.tar.gz BuildArch: noarch %description A very basic "Hello, world!" script packaged as an RPM. %prep %setup -q %build # Nothing to build for a shell script %install mkdir -p %{buildroot}/usr/bin install -m 0755 helloworld.sh %{buildroot}/usr/bin/helloworld mkdir -p %{buildroot}/usr/share/helloworld install -m 0644 helloworld.signature.json %{buildroot}/usr/share/helloworld/ %files /usr/bin/helloworld /usr/share/helloworld/helloworld.signature.json %changelog * Wed May 01 2025 Your Name <you@example.com> - 1.0-1 - Initial package